sosga/larn/README.md

 # RL_M
-Maintenance releases for XRogue and Advanced Rogue
+Maintenance releases for XRogue and Larn